suryapeddineni/Blockchain-new-era-of-internet/Introduction.md

 The 21st century is all about technology.
 With the increasing need for modernization in our day-to-day lives, people are open to accepting new technologies.
-From using a remote for controlling devices to using voice notes for giving commands; modern technology has made space in our regular lives.
-Technologies like augmented reality and IoT that have gained pace in the past decade and now there’s a new addition to the pack i.e.__Blockchain Technology.__

 A blockchain is a growing list of records, called blocks, which are linked using cryptography.
 Each block contains a cryptographic hash of the previous block a timestamp, and transaction data (generally represented as a Merkle tree).
 By design, a blockchain is resistant to modification of the data.